 Later in the chapter he quotes C. Peter Wagner as saying,

 "The army has only one Commander-in-Chief, Jesus Christ.
 The local church is like a company with one company commander, the pastor, who gets his orders from the Commander-in-Chief.
 The company commander has lieutenants and sergeants under him for consultation and implementation, but the final responsibility for decisions is that of the company commander, and he must answer to the Commander-in-Chief...
 The pastor has the power in a growing church...
 The pastor of a growing church may appear to outsiders as a dictator.
 But to the people of the church, his decisions are their decisions."

 Let's talk about it!

-Zen’s book I mentioned in this episode:
+Zen's book and my blogs mentioned in this episode: